OctopusDeploy/blog/blog/2021-10/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 1. We recommend adding a logo or icon to tenants to make their purpose clearer.
 Click **Settings** from the left menu, upload an image in the Logo section and click **SAVE**.
 1. Click **Tenants** in the top menu and repeat the steps to create your other tenants.

-You should also use variable templates to prompt you for needed variables for each region (stored account details, for example).
+You should also use [common variable templates](https://octopus.com/docs/tenants/tenant-variables#common-variables) to prompt you for information needed for each region (storage account details, for example).
+Unlike [project variables](https://octopus.com/docs/tenants/tenant-variables#project-variables), you can reuse common variables across all projects, and they're not scoped to specific environments.

 1. Click **Library** in the top menu, select **Variable Sets** from the left.
 1. Click **ADD VARIABLE SET**, enter a name and description and click **SAVE**.